 The most valuable evidence includes records of the offending comment and reduced business profits, such as:

-- communications (such as sent emails or letters);
+- communications (such as sending emails or letters);

 - published articles or broadcasts (such as in a newspaper or on television or the internet);

 - business reports that show a drop in earnings that correspond with when the offending statement was made5

 If the case goes to trial, plaintiffs have to prove their case by a "preponderance of the evidence."
 This means that it is more likely than not that the plaintiff is correct.
 In addition, the plaintiff has the burden to prove that the defendant acted with "malice" by "clear and convincing evidence."
 This means a reasonable jury would have a firm belief that it is highly probable that the plaintiff's claims are true.6

 Within two (2) years after the statement was published.7

 The most common defense is that the offending statement was factually true.
 Truth is always a defense to defamation claims.
 Statements that are clearly opinions, exaggerations or jokes are also legal.

 - No malice.
 The defendant 1) had no intent to cause monetary harm to the business, and 2) did not know the statement was untrue.